Stuti12021999/Financepeertask/README.md

-# OnlineClincSystem
+# Financepeertask

-Online Clinic System DBMS Project using PHP7.x, PHPmyadmin, mySQL5.x.
+Project using PHP7.x, PHPmyadmin, mySQL5.x.

 Import project.sql in your SQL database.